-The State Department reports that remittances to Cuba are estimated to be between \$1.4 billion and \$2 billion a year.20 A February 2015 report by the Inter-American Dialogue estimated that remittances to Cuba from all countries were estimated at \$1.2 billion in 2013 and 2014.
-The report also contended that the 2015 easing of some U.S. financial restrictions, including on remittances, could have a significant impact on the growth in U.S. remittances to Cuba.
-It estimated that the annual volume of U.S. remittances to Cuba, which it said amounted to around \$770 million, could potentially double to \$1.4 billion by the end of 2016.
+The State Department reports that remittances to Cuba are estimated to be \$2 billion a year.
+A February 2015 report by the Inter-American Dialogue estimated that remittances to Cuba from all countries were estimated at \$1.4 billion in 2015.
+The report also contended that increased Cuban emigration may have increased remittances by more than \$50 million in 2015.